zspatter/network-simulation/README.md

 This project is designed to simulate an organ transplant system.
 Its aim is to simulate the organ transplant matching process.
 To accomplish this, there will be a list of patients in need of an organ transplant within a given network of hospitals.
 After organs are harvested from a deceased organ donor, the system will find the most optimal match by looking at the list of patients, then the organ will be allocated to the matched patient.

-The following criteria are used to determine matches:
+<ins>The following criteria are used to determine matches</ins>:
 1. The patient's need must be of the same organ type (kidney, lungs, heart, etc.)
 2. The patient must be of a compatible blood type (example: patient: AB-, organ: B-)
 3. The organ must be able to be transported to the patient's hospital while remaining viable (organ-specific time limit)
 4. The optimal match will be the patient who matches the above criteria with the highest priority rating

-#### The smallest element within our graph is a Node object.
-A Node consists of:
+#### The smallest element within our network is a Node object. <ins>A Node consists of</ins>:
-1. A node ID which is a unique identifier.
+1. A <ins>node ID</ins> which is a unique identifier.
-2. A label which describes/names the node.
+2. A <ins>label</ins> which describes/names the node.
-3. An adjacency dictionary where the adjacent node's id is the key and another dictionary with two entries is the value.
+3. An <ins>adjacency dictionary</ins> where the adjacent node's id is the key and another dictionary with two entries is the value.
 This allows each edge to have two important attributes - weight and status (active or inactive).
-4. A status which indicates if a node is active or inactive.
+4. A <ins>status</ins> which indicates if a node is active or inactive.
 If the node is inactive, all edges contained in the adjacency list are consequently inactive as well.

-#### The graph is represented as a collection of nodes.
-The Network objects will consist of:
+#### The network is a graph that is represented as a collection of nodes. <ins>The Network objects will consist of</ins>:
-1. A dictionary which contains a collection of node ID's that point to the corresponding Node objects.
+1. A <ins>network dictionary</ins> which contains a collection of node ID's that point to the corresponding Node objects.
-2. A label which describes/names the graph.
+2. A <ins>label</ins> which describes/names the graph.

 #### Other Classes:
 - <ins>*Dijkstras*</ins> - finds all shortest paths from a source node in a given graph (also contains some connectivity helper functions)